 Northern Barrens Tiger Beetle

 Northern barrens tiger beetles were observed in 27 of 59 plots and mean abundance in plots where tiger beetles were detected was 13.2 (85% CI 2.03 - 24.37).
 Initial plot occupancy for tiger beetles was positively affected by both elevation CV and canopy cover (Table 5) with 85% credible intervals that did not include zero (Fig. 4).
 Mean tiger beetle abundance was positively affected by elevation CV and canopy cover (Table 6).
+In the JAGS model that combined all 4 of these effects, both parameters had a positive effect on both occupancy and abundance (Fig. 4).

 Table 5.
 Tiger beetle occupancy models ranked by Akaike information criterion (AIC).
 Occupancy was modeled with a negative binomial distribution in all models.
 Parameter estimates are given with 85% confidence intervals.
-The last column includes results from our multi-variate JAGS model.
-Parameter estimates for the JAGS model are given with 85% credible intervals, and DIC is listed in place of AIC.
 Bolded non-intercept parameter estimates are significant at p < 0.15.